*Note: Herbs are listed as being an Annual (A), Biennial (B), or Perennial (P). Herbs perform best in full sun to light shade with well-drained soil.

 Sweet 100: 1204 pak & 4 inch & 1 gallon

 65 days; Indeterminate.
 Cherry tomato covered with 100+ 1 oz. fruit.
 Very sweet mouth-watering flavor.
 Yield begins early.
 Super fresh and great in salads.
 High in vitamin C.

 49 days; Determinate.
 Extra early.
 Developed to cascade from baskets and containers.
 Produces up to 6 lbs. of very sweet 2 oz. cherry-type tomatoes.

 65 days; Determinate.
 Heirloom variety produces 1 oz. fruit that has yellow skin and a unique pear shape.
 A salad topper.

 Cagey Tomatoes: 15×16” Fiber

 Patio Ready tomatoes, custom-made tomato cage, fits snuggly in the pot.
-Varieties include Celebrity, Champion, Early Girl, Super Fantastic, Sun Sugar and Sweet 100s.
+Varieties include Celebrity, Champion, Early Girl, La Roma, Super Fantastic, Sun Sugar and Sweet 100s.